Watching TV using an Antenna

 My OTA Experience

-I currently have a pair of RCA (model ANT121R) rabbit ear antennae that I use on a small EDTV(Enhanced Definition TV) with a built-in digital tuner located in our play room.
-For this experiment I moved it from this set and hooked it up to a Panasonic plasma HDTV (my primary TV at time of this experiment) in our main viewing area.
+I currently have a pair of RCA (model ANT121R) rabbit ear antennae that I use on a small EDTV(Enhanced Definition TV) with a built-in digital tuner located in our playroom.
+For this experiment, I moved it from this set and hooked it up to a Panasonic plasma HDTV (my primary TV at the time of this experiment) in our main viewing area.
 This type of set-up is quick and simple….attach the rabbit ears to the antenna/cable input on the TV.
-Next, open the TV menu – go to “set-up”, chose ANT/Cable setup option.
-Next, select “ANT in” and chose Antenna option, then go to Auto program.
+Next, open the TV menu – go to “set-up”, chose the ANT/Cable setup option.
+Next, select “ANT in” and chose the Antenna option, then go to the Auto program.

 I compared the picture quality of my local CBS station using the OTA signal and my cable provider’s signal.
 The OTA signal was better as I expected due to the cable signal being data compressed because of bandwidth limitations.
 However, the differences were subtle….the cable signal image was slightly less sharp (softer image) and showed compression artifacts that I didn’t see in the OTA signal.

-Even though the RCA antenna I used in my experiment produced good results with OTA signals, I strongly suggest you use a higher quality model to achieve best performance.
+Even though the RCA antenna I used in my experiment produced good results with OTA signals, I strongly suggest you use a higher quality model to achieve the best performance.

 So if the high prices of cable and satellite have got you thinking about cutting the cord…consider giving “over-the-air” TV a try.
 It’s free, can give you better picture quality, and no more cable or satellite bills!